-The ICG has also defined a “Junior/Youth” class so young costumers who participate in the design and construction of their own costumes need not compete against adults unless they wish to.
-We have chosen not to define an age limit for this class; you must make that decision for yourself.
+The ICG has also defined a Junior/Youth class so young costumers who participate in the design and construction of their own costumes need not compete against adults unless they wish to.
+While the ICG has not defined the age range for competition in a Junior/Youth class, as it should be at the discretion of the masquerade director, it is commonly accepted that a person who has not yet reached the age of majority would be considered in such a category unless they wish to compete in any higher category.

-For many masquerades, a simple two-tier system comprised of “Novice” and “Experienced” can be adequate and fair.
+For many masquerades, a simple two-tier system comprised of Novice and Experienced can be adequate and fair.
 Again, please consider what is most appropriate to your masquerade.

+The skill divisions are designed to protect less experienced contestants from being forced into competition against more experienced competitors before they are ready, and are necessarily described in terms of restrictions.

-There is no committee or organization that tracks all costumers’ wins for placement purposes.
-It’s not practical or even possible.
-There are just too many competitions happening around the world.
-An entrant’s placement in any division is based on a combination of the honor system and the discretion of the Masquerade director.
+As there is no committee or organization that tracks all costumers' wins for placement purposes, at this time, an entrant's placement in any division is based on a combination of the honor system and the discretion of the Masquerade director.

-Because the skill divisions are designed to protect less experienced contestants from being forced into competition against more experienced competitors before they are ready, they are necessarily described in terms of restrictions.We offer the following suggested restrictions on who may not enter in each class:
+We offer the following suggested restrictions on who may not enter in each class:

 Master:

-Any competitor may enter in the Master division
+• Any competitor may enter in the Master division.

+• This is the division where professional costumers should compete.

 Journeyman:

-Professional costumers may not enter in the Journeyman division.
+• Professional costumers may not enter in the Journeyman division.

-A contestant who has competed and won in the Master division at an international competition may not enter in the Journeyman division.
+• A contestant who has competed and won in the Master division at an equal or larger tier competition may not enter in the Journeyman division.

-A contestant who has won “Best in Show” or “Best Journeyman” at an international competition may not enter in the Journeyman division.
+• A contestant who has won "Best in Show" or "Best Journeyman" at an equal or larger tier competition may not enter in the Journeyman division and should compete in the Master division.

-A contestant who has won more than three major awards in the Journeyman division in international competition may not enter in the Journeyman division
+• A contestant who has won more than three major awards in the Journeyman division at an equal or larger tier competition may not enter in the Journeyman division.

-Awards won at regional competitions may be counted towards placement at the discretion of the costumer and the masquerade director.

-Minor awards may be counted towards placement at the discretion of the costumer.
+• Minor awards may be counted towards placement at the discretion of the costumer.

 Novice:

-Professional costumers may not enter in the Novice division.
+• Professional costumers may not enter in the Novice division.

-A contestant who has competed and won in any division other than Novice at an international competition may not enter in the Novice division.
+• A contestant who has competed and won in any division other than Novice may not enter in the Novice division.

-A contestant who has won “Best in Show” or “Best Novice” at an international competition may not enter in the Novice division.
+• A contestant who has won a competitive award in an equal or larger tier competition may not enter in the Novice division.

-A contestant who has won numerous major awards in the Novice division at international competitions is encouraged to enter in the Journeyman division
+• A contestant who has won numerous major awards in the Novice division is encouraged to enter in the Journeyman division.

-Awards won at regional competitions may be counted towards division placement at the discretion of the costumer and the masquerade director.

-Minor awards may be counted towards placement at the discretion of the costumer.
+• Minor awards may be counted towards placement at the discretion of the costumer.

-Junior/Youth:
+Youth:

+• A contestant who has not reached the age of majority and made, assembled, or designed the costume may compete in the Youth division.

-A child wearing a costume designed and built entirely by an adult should be entered either in the adult’s appropriate skill division or entered as an exhibition (out of competition) piece.
+• Costumes that are designed and built entirely by an adult should be entered for workmanship judging in the adult’s appropriate skill division though the Youth is still eligible for Youth presentation awards.

-A competitor may always choose to compete in a higher division than that in which the masquerade director has placed him or her.
-He or she may not choose to compete in a lower division.
+Competitors may always choose to compete in a higher division than their previous awards indicate or in which the masquerade director has placed him or her.
+They may not choose to compete in a lower division.

-Major awards given in jest may or may not be counted at the discretion of the costumer.
+Major awards given in jest are only counted at the discretion of the costumer.
 Such awards should be counted if the presentation in question was intentionally comic.

-If an entry has won multiple awards in the same competition, only the highest award need count towards placement (see Judging Guidelines).
-For example, if all awards won by an entry are minor awards, the contestant must count one minor award.
-If major awards are included, the contestant must count one major award.
-If a competitive award is given, that award is most important when determining later placements.
+If a costumer has won multiple awards for the same entry, only the highest award need count towards placement (see Judging Guidelines).
+For example, if all awards from multiple masquerades won by an entry are minor awards, the contestant should count one minor award.
+If they are given multiple major awards, the contestant should count one major award.

 Special Considerations

-for Costume Recreation
+Costume Re-creation